kanjieater/ComicEater/README.md

 1. metadata about the pipelines progress (Context: Internal runtime info of the pipelines "saga" work) Only the Archive metadata & Content metadata get persisted to the archive.
 Though pieces of the Context metadata may be embedded inside of History in order to allow for "rollbacks".

-# Config File
+# Config
 ## Descriptions
-Every time you run a command you give the app a config file.
+Every time you run a command you give the app a `.yml` config file.
 I personally use one for automated things that I run on a nightly automated task (like converting weekly subscription magazines automatically), and a second config file for manual runs.

-There's a lot here, so the easiest way to understand it is to read this, then spend less than 10 mins, trying to understand my real config here.
+There's a lot here, so the easiest way to understand it is to read this, then spend less than 10 mins, trying to understand my real config [here](https://gist.github.com/kanjieater/e617a0f370edf25e0f947a25d67ba8ec).
 If you have difficulty still you can ask for help on discord.

 ## Patterns
 The pattern matching uses the double curly brace syntax `{{metaDataVariableName}}` as a way to indicate where metadata is at.